asheshrambachan/LanguageModel_Labels/congressional_bills/04_simulation/README.md

 \text{DW1} &= \text{imputed DW1 score for the bill sponsor.}
 \end{aligned}
 ```

-These combinations are used in subsequent simulation scripts and ensure reproducibility by using the combination unique IDs as a seed.

 ### 2. `functions.R`
 This file contains utility functions used when running the simulations: